expobrain/expobrain-blog/_posts/2013-07-02-disassembly-c-code-for-fun-part-5-if-statement.md

 This is the body of the loop, the current character is compared against the new-line (0xa) character and if it's equal increase the content of RBP-12 by 1 or skip the increment if the character is not a new-line.

-The loop end swith an unconditional jump back to to the termination condition:
+The loop ends with an unconditional jump back to to the termination condition:

     0x0000000100000f01 <main+65>:   jmpq   0x100000ed6 <main+22>

 I'll not explain again the next instructions which set up and call the `printf()` function because we already discussed that before; I'll also automatically skip that in the next posts as well.

-Disassembly optimised code
+## Disassembly optimised code

 Lets enable the higher level of optimisation and disassembly the output: